10 Awesome Things To Do in Shanghai, China with Suggested Tours

 Klook.com

 By Air: Two airports are serving Shanghai; Shanghai Pudong International Airport (PVG) and Shanghai Hongqiao International Airport (SHA).
 Pudong Airport serves domestic and international destinations all over the world from even from Africa.
 Hongqiao serves mainly domestic flights.
 There are also international routes but are mostly in East Asia.
-You can ride a metro to the city center.
+You can ride a metro to the city center or take the Maglev Train for a futuristic and fast transport experience.

 From Beijing, China: You can also ride a train from Beijing South Station to Shangai Hongqiao Station.
 It would take about 4.5 hours on a bullet train or 12 hours on a sleeper train.